Lyr-7D1h/lssg/README.md

 The idea is to generate static html, css, js files based on custom markdown format.

 This uses a custom markdown parser which will not necessarly follow official specifications.
 I'm making it to the point that it is usable for me, PR's are welcome!
+See `LMarkdown` down for more information.

 ## Usage